akechi-haruka/cwinwebsocket/README.txt

 --------------------------------------

 A no-nonsense pure C implementation of the WebSocket protocol with minimal dependencies that works on Windows.
-I was suprised such a thing didn't exist yet.
+I was surprised such a thing didn't exist yet.

 For docs, see winwebsocket.h